LordSnoosh/SEIR2222/work/w08/d1/03-django-class-views/django-class-views.md

 3. **True or False:  In the case of a GET request, a `CreateView` automatically renders a template matching this format<br>`templates/<name of app>/<name of model>_form.html`**

 ## 5. Updating & Deleting Data Using a CBV

 Here are the user stories we want to implement:

 - _AAU, when viewing a cat's detail page, I want to click EDIT to update that cat's information._
 - _AAU, when viewing a cat's detail page, I want to click DELETE to remove that cat from the database._

+We've covered all of the fundamentals of class-based views above so we'll be a little more brief while adding the functionality to delete and update cats by combining their steps together...

 #### Add the Routes